supabase/supabase/DEVELOPERS.md

 ### Submit your PR & get it reviewed

-- Once you submit your PR, others from the Unleash community will review it with you.
+- Once you submit your PR, others from the Supabase community will review it with you.
 The first thing you're going to want to do is a self review.
 - After that, we may have questions, check back on your PR to keep up with the conversation.
 - Did you have an issue, like a merge conflict?
 Check out GitHub's git tutorial on how to resolve merge conflicts and other issues.